mynksnh/ArchKatas2022/ADRs/ADR05-CQRS-EventSourcing.md

 The Reporting and analytics microservice needs to obtain data from transactions that are handled by multiple other microservices.
 For instance, it needs data about established Officer-Civilian Connections and their associated profiles, the points that have been awarded/redemeed/donated over time and related storefront or municipal transactions.
 One possible option is for the Reporting and Analytics service to request this data synchronously from the profile microservice.
 The obvious drawback of this approach is the amount of data the services will have to return.
 Another drawback is that this adds additional coupling betwwen services, having them maintain additional endpoints for sending data for reporting.
 Our proposed solution is the use of event sourcing for services that need representations of transactional data from one or more other microservices.
 The profile service sources events from Connections and Rewards services.
 The Reporting and Analytics service sources other representations of the same events from the profile service.
+The profile service thus stores the events produced by Rewards and Connections services as immutable records linked to user profiles

 ## Decision
 We will use the CQRS pattern to apply message driven updates to User profiles when they establish a connection, or redeem/donate points